wangcmath/wangcmath.github.io/_pages/about.md

 # Recent News
 ---
+- Oct.
+2025,  [_The Second International Workshop on Image Processing and Machine Learning_](https://stat-ds.sustech.edu.cn/portal/meeting/index.html?id=16) was successfully held at SUSTech; our work on "LoR-SGS: Hyperspectral Image Compression via Low-rank Spectral Gaussian Splatting”  was accepted by IEEE Transactions on Geoscience and Remote Sensing.

 - Jul.
 2025, our work on "Hyperspectral and multispectral image fusion with arbitrary resolution through self-supervised representations" was accepted by International Journal of Computer Vision.

 - Jun.
 2025, our work on "PiLocNet: Physics-informed neural network on 3D localization with rotating point spread function" was accepted by Applied Optics.